DavidH1ll/DavidH1ll/README.md

 # David Hill 👋

-I'm a highly motivated IT professional with 20+ years of experience, specializing in driving digital transformation, enhancing security, and optimizing IT operations. 🚀  I'm passionate about leveraging technology to achieve business goals and create secure, efficient IT environments.
+I'm a highly motivated IT professional with 20+ years of experience, specialising in driving digital transformation, enhancing security, and optimising IT operations. 🚀  I'm passionate about leveraging technology to achieve business goals and create secure, efficient IT environments.

 **Technical Skills** 💻